hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 In case you're wondering, the association between a Note and its Attachments is based solely on matching file names.
 In other words, if you wish to delete an attachment by using your operating system to delete the file from the files folder, then that's perfectly ok with Notenik: the next time you open that Collection, Notenik will have no "memory" of that attachment.
 By the same token, if you wish to use your OS to place a new attachment in the files folder, with a name matching that of a Note, then Notenik will recognize that new file as an attachment for the Note the next time you open that Collection.

-<h2 id="adjust-notenik-to-suit-your-preferences">Adjust Notenik to Suit Your Preferences</h2>
+## Adjust Notenik to Suit Your Preferences

 Notenik's application Preferences allow you to adjust its appearance and functionality in a number of ways.